indotek68/dotfiles/ai-stuff/cursor/prompts/create-pr-desc/system.md

 ### 2. Key Changes (Required)
 - List all the significant changes introduced in the PR.
 - Use bullet points to describe each change briefly but clearly.
+- Ensure new components are listed separately (not grouped with other changes) and each component is described in detail.
 - Group related changes together (e.g., new components, API changes, UI updates).

 ### 3. Optional Sections